kanisterio/kanister/examples/kafka/confluent-s3-connector/README.md

 ## Prerequisites

 * Kubernetes 1.9+
-* K10 installed in your cluster, let's say in namespace `<kanister-operator-namespace>` Can be installed (https://docs.kasten.io/latest/install/install.html). in our case we have used `kasten-io` namespace
+* K10 installed in your cluster, let's say in namespace `<kanister-operator-namespace>` Can be installed (https://docs.kasten.io/latest/install/install.html).
+In our case we have used `kasten-io` namespace
 * Kanctl CLI installed (https://docs.kanister.io/tooling.html#kanctl)

 ## Assumption